Hearing Aid Prices

 Do you just need to hear better in quiet conversations?
 These hearing aids will provide all the help you’re looking for in quiet environments, watching the TV, or using the phone.
 But if you’re looking for help hearing in noisy environments, consider purchasing intermediate hearing aids or better.

 There are other options which may impact the hearing aid price.
-Those options include:
+Your options include:

 Custom Earmolds: $89 each

 You might need a custom earmold added to your behind-the-ear hearing aid if you have problems with comfort or keeping the hearing aid on your ear.
 Sometimes a custom mold is needed for acoustics as well, like if we need more power or your hearing aid is whistling.